HE-Xinyu/fast-EADAM/README.md

 Implement Gale-Shapley Algorithm in O(E) time and space complexity;

-Implememt fast EADAM algorithm in a all-consenting special case in O(E) time and space complexity.
+Implememt fast EADAM algorithm in O(E) time and space complexity.

+The fast EADAM can deal with situations when the number of students does not equal to the number of seats.

 ## TODO
-Add more comments;
+Add more comments in the fast EADAM code;

-Implement the full fast EADAM.
+Fully test the fast EADAM.

 ## License
 [MIT](https://opensource.org/licenses/MIT)